dillionlim/brainhack-til-2025/README.md

 ### Putting it all together

 At the point of us asking, the organisers chose not to reveal that the final test dataset would have exactly $N = 15$ slices.
 Therefore, we went with a hybrid implementation, given that the TSP solution had a time complexity of $O(N^2 \times 2^N)$, and would time out for larger values of $N$.
-We implemented a low-$N$-regime and high-$N$-regime solution, where TSP would be used for $N \leq 20$ and beam search would be used for $N > 20$.
+We implemented a low-N-regime and high-N-regime solution, where TSP would be used for $N \leq 20$ and beam search would be used for $N > 20$.

 We therefore submitted a final solution for this with accuracy 1.000 and time score 0.965.